DennisBecker/grunt-sass-globbing/README.md

 ### Usage Example

 In this example, an import map from a defined path will be created.
+You can also ignore files, you will find details about the syntax at [node-glob](https://github.com/isaacs/node-glob).

-You might want to add an empty destination file to your version control, while `grunt-sass-globbing` will overwrite it with the generated import statements.
+You should exclude the generated file from your version control system.

 #### Usage with all options